reagul/amazon-eks-crossregion-dr-velero/README.md

 Your output should look like below :
 ![Velero Output](/images/veleroout.png)

-## Step 3: Deploy a statefulset and create a backup
+##  Deploy a statefulset and create a backup

 We will now deploy a sample nginx application that is backed by the persistent volume.